The information in this article is up to date through tax year 2023 (taxes filed in 2024).

 If a daycare facility employed you, you would have taxes withheld from your paychecks all year.
 But as a self-employed business owner, you must make payments toward your tax bill four times per year.
 These are called quarterly estimated tax payments.
 With TaxSlayer, you can calculate how much you’ll need to pay each quarter and prepare to send those payments to the IRS.

-If you provide childcare for friends or relatives
+What if you provide care for friends or relatives?

 Tax deductions for child and elder care providers